International Securities Settlement & Global Custody

 - International payments – concepts, procedures and settlements

 - Pre-settlement (including; input of settlement instructions, input scenarios, matching, monitoring transactions, changing transaction input, shaping deliveries, splits).

 - Settlement (priorities and queues, circle processing, monitoring transaction, settlement, electronic transfer of title (ETT), bad deliveries)

 - Cash management and Foreign Exchange – timing and importance

 - The reconciliation process and its importance

 Using their own experience delegates will examine preconceptions that they may have held regarding the securities settlement process against the previous sessions’ material.

-CLS – its purpose, role and operation
+CLS – Continuous Linked Settlement – Its purpose, role and operation

 - Herstatt risk – a brief introduction into foreign exchange risks